 - A formal application (apply online). - A letter of recommendation from a high school counselor or teacher.
 This requirement is waived if student's academic index calculation is 2,750 or above. - An official transcript of high school credits indicating class rank and grade point average (GPA).
 The un-weighted GPA is used when making an admissions decision. - High school core course requirements should include four years English, three years science, three years social studies, three years math (Algebra I, II, and Geometry), and one year of a foreign language.
 The transcript should indicate successful completion of requirements for graduation with a diploma, State High School Equivalency Diploma, or record of successful completion of General Educational Development (GED) tests. - Official Scholastic Aptitude Test (SAT) scores from the College Entrance Examination Board, Princeton, NJ 08540, or American College Testing (ACT) scores from the American College Testing Program, Iowa City, IA 52240, as recorded on an official high school transcript, or sent directly by the test center to Montreat College (Code No. 005423).
-International students must submit either a Test of English as a Foreign Language (TOEFL), or a Test Report Form (TRF) from the International English Language Testing System (IELTS). - The academic index can be calculated by using the following formula: (Cumulative High School GPA) x (highest combined Critical Reading and Math scores from SAT).
+International students must submit a score from either the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the International Test of English Proficiency (iTEP). - The academic index can be calculated by using the following formula: (Cumulative High School GPA) x (highest combined Evidence-Based Reading and Math scores from SAT).
 If the student takes the ACT, an SAT equivalency will be determined and used in calculating the academic index. - Admissions decisions may be made based on unofficial transcript(s).
 However, all required final, official transcripts must be received by the end of the first semester pursued at Montreat College.
 If these are not received, students will not be allowed to enroll in subsequent semesters.